-3. Competition Structure
+2. Competition Structure

-The case materials for each round will be emailed to the team coordinator on the first day of each round, as well as available for download from the Law Society website.
+The case materials for each round will be emailed to the team co-ordinator on the first day of each round and will be available for download from the Mock Law pages on the Law Society website.
 All materials are password protected and schools will be emailed the password at the commencement of the round.